Jeremiah Johnson (film): Filming

-After Warner Bros. advanced Redford $200,000 to secure him for the film, Warner decided that the film had to be shot on the Studio's backlot due to cost constraints.
+After Warner Bros. advanced Redford $200,000 to secure the film's rights for him, Warner decided that the film had to be shot on the studio's backlot due to cost constraints.
 Insisting that it must be shot on location in Utah, Redford and Pollack convinced the studio that this could be done at the same cost.
 To prepare for production, art director Ted Haworth drove over 26,000 miles to find locations.
-Ultimately, it was shot in nearly one hundred locations across Utah, including: Mount Timpanogos, Ashley National Forest, Leeds, Snow Canyon State Park, St. George, Sundance Resort, Uinta National Forest, Wasatch-Cache National Forest, and Zion National Park.
+Ultimately, it was shot in nearly one hundred locations across Utah, including Mount Timpanogos, Ashley National Forest, Leeds, Snow Canyon State Park, St. George, Sundance Resort, Uinta National Forest, Wasatch-Cache National Forest, and Zion National Park.

 Principal photography began in January 1971, but unexpected weather threatened production.
 Even after Pollack mortgaged his home to supplement the limited budget, production remained constrained.
 "The snows of St. George in southern Utah were terrible," said Pollack, "and we were using Cinemobiles as the lifelines.
 There was no way I was going to let it overrun, and Bob was a superb partner in keeping us tight.
 In the end, it was the greatest way to learn production, because I was playing with my own money."
-Struggling with weather and the budget, rarely were the crew able to shoot any second takes.
+Struggling with weather and the budget, rarely was the crew able to shoot any second takes.

 The film took seven and a half months to edit.
 "It's a picture that was made as much in the editing room as it was in the shooting," said Pollack.
 "It was a film where you used to watch dailies and everybody would fall asleep, except Bob and I, because all you had were these big shots of a guy walking his horse through the snow.
 You didn't see strong narrative line.
 It's a picture made out of rhythms and moods and wonderful performances."